yetulaxman/lumi-ai-tutorials/_hands-on/napari.md

 ### Step 4: Run Napari from the Terminal

-In the terminal (the menu bar in the bottom-left corner of the Desktop App) of the LUMI Desktop session, run:
+In the terminal inside of the LUMI Desktop session, run:

 ```bash
 singularity run napari.sif